English Policy Group

 Once the EPG is established, it will meet online up to four times per year.

-We are currently recruiting an EPG Chair, an EPG Vice-Chair and the core group members (up to three people).
-Please see below for descriptions of the different membership types.
+We have now recruited an EPG Chair, an EPG Vice-Chair and three core group members to the EPG.

 We will recruit up to seven more EPG members to the group in a second recruitment round in early 2022.